storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

     +---------------------------------------------+-----------------------------------------------------------------------------------------------------+
 ```

-{code}`pairings <provider>` accepts a comma-separated list of providers.
+`pairings <provider>` accepts a comma-separated list of providers.
-For example, {code}`cuno creds list pairings gs,s3` will display information about all paired buckets in Google Cloud Storage and AWS S3.
+For example, `cuno creds list pairings gs,s3` will display information about all paired buckets in Google Cloud Storage and AWS S3.

 ## Unpair and purge credentials

-To dissociate a container from a credential file, use {code}`unpair`:
+To dissociate a container from a credential file, use `unpair`:

 ```console
 cuno creds unpair [bucket_remote_uri]